 - Lock doors that connect the garage to the house

 - Ensure the best quality locks are installed on garage doors.
 It’s also worth investing in remote access control, so the door automatically locks behind you when you leave

 - Consider a security camera that gives a view of the door, as well as up and down the drive.

 - Take advantage of affordable technology that’s now available, such as a smart garage with geofencing and the ability to monitor your garage via a mobile device.
 This tech is now well enough advanced that you can even close the door remotely, should you have forgotten to do so.

-With a few tweaks and a healthy regard for home security, it’s very simple to prevent the bad guys having the upper hand.
-The expert team at Crown Security have advised residents of Perth and WA about home security options for over 25 years.
+With a few tweaks and healthy regard for home security, it’s very simple to prevent the bad guys from having the upper hand.
+The expert team at Crown Security has advised residents of Perth and WA about home security options for over 25 years.
 With a team fully versed in the latest tech available for home protection, they can advise on the most beneficial options to secure your home or business.
+Contact us today.

 - Posted by admin